bus-time/backend/docs/heroku-running.md

 # Deploying to Heroku

-You will need Python 3.+ installed as well as
+You will need Python 3.4+ installed as well as
 Heroku account and Heroku Toolbelt set up to work with your account.

+1. Enter the root directory of the backend local git repository copy.
-1. Create Heroku application.
+  Create Heroku application.
+Heroku Toolbelt will add `heroku` remote to the repository.

   ```
   $ heroku apps:create --region eu --app <app-name>